4 effective tips to improve cross-functional collaboration

 Working together virtually has a similar impact on teams.
 The majority of those we studied had members spread among multiple locations—in several cases, in as many as 13 sites around the globe.
 But as teams became more virtual, we saw, cooperation also declined, unless the company had taken measures to establish a collaborative culture.

-But with virtual work comes the further development of better technologies that allow for almost instantaneous information sharing over vast distances.
-Utilize shared virtual drop boxes, cloud computing, and even live-file collaboration platforms so that you can keep the work going on regardless of where they might be and what role they might be inhabiting.
+However, with virtual work comes the further development of better technologies that allow for almost instantaneous information sharing over vast distances.
+Utilize shared virtual drop boxes, cloud computing, or a collaboration platform, so that you can keep the work going on regardless of where they might be and what role they might be inhabiting.

 The trouble with some cross-functional teams is that performance is often linked to their individual departmental or functional tasks that might not have any bearing on the particular project they are working on.
 As such, there are scenarios in which it becomes difficult to correctly measure the progress on a specific project across members that might be focusing on different aspects of the initiative.